 The address ALUs support a number of addressing modes, implementing circular buffers and bit reverse arithmetic without additional program support.
 Two 32k by 32 bit memory interfaces give algorithms ample and efficient access to parameters.

 The main ALU has four 16 bit general purpose registers and two 20 bit accumulators.
-A 16 ´ 16 multiplier gives 20 bit results.
+A 16 x 16 multiplier gives 20 bit results.
 The address ALUs have four address pointers each associated with an offset register and circular buffer register, all of which are 16 bits long.
 It can be configured for either saturating or non-saturating arithmetic

 The Harvard bus architecture ensures simple memory design.
 Dual memory interfaces ensure that each instruction can perform two memory accesses as well as the instruction fetch.